tidyverse/tidyverse.org/content/blog/2020-04-usethis-1-6-0/index.markdown

 This blog post discusses three sets of improvements to usethis:

-* Our helpers for using GitHub actions are now polished, and if you're an R package developer who uses GitHub, we recommend moving away from Travis in favour of GitHub actions.
+* Our helpers for using GitHub Actions are now polished, and if you're an R package developer who uses GitHub, we recommend moving away from Travis in favour of GitHub Actions.

 * We've made a number of small tweaks to `create_package()` in order to reduce inconsistencies during the initial startup phase of a package.